Rohan09032004/FlightAndSearchService/README.md

 ### City -> id, name, created_at, updated_at.
 ### Airport -> id, name, address, city_id, created_at, updated_at.
-  Relationship -> City haas many airports and airports belongs to a city(one to many).
+  Relationship -> City has many airports and airports belongs to a city(one to many).